shubhdac/ai-case-study/README.md

 ### What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?

 Intuit utilizes a variety of metrics to measure success across its various business segments and initiatives.
 These metrics help the company track performance, evaluate the effectiveness of its strategies, and align with its goals and objectives.
 Some key metrics that Intuit may use to measure success.

 Some of the metrics involved are:

-Revenue growth- Across its product lines and business segments quarterly and annually, and over the years Customer acquisition and retention
-User engagement and usage
-Financial health
-Employee satisfaction and retention
-Business growth as in revenue and expansion
-Product and service quality
-Market share and competitive position
-Innovation and product development
-Regulatory compliance and risk management
+Revenue growth, Customer acquisition and retention, User engagement and usage, Financial health, Employee satisfaction and retention, Business growth as in revenue and expansion, Product and service quality, Market share and competitive position, Innovation and product development, Regulatory compliance and risk management.

 By monitoring these metrics, Intuit can assess its performance, identify areas for improvement, and make data-driven decisions to drive growth, innovation, and customer satisfaction across its business lines and initiatives.

 ### How is your company performing relative to competitors in the same field?